observIQ/bindplane-agent/docs/installation-linux.md

 ## Configuring the Agent
 After installing, systems with systemd installed will have the `observiq-otel-collector` service up and running!

+**Configuration**

+The config file for the agent can be found at `/opt/observiq-otel-collector/supervisor_storage/effective.yaml`.
+If you modify this file, the supervisor will overwrite it on startup with the last config it received from an OpAMP platform.
+The best way to change the agent's configuration is to send a new config to the supervisor via OpAMP.

+If this method of collector management does not work for your use case, see this [alternative option](./supervisor.md#alternatives)

 **Logging**

-Logs from the agent will appear in `/opt/observiq-otel-collector/log`.
-You may run `sudo tail -F /opt/observiq-otel-collector/log/collector.log` to view them.
+Logs from the agent will appear in `/opt/observiq-otel-collector/supervisor_storage/agent.log`.
+You may run `sudo tail -F /opt/observiq-otel-collector/supervisor_storage/agent.log` to view them.

-Stdout and stderr for the agent process are recorded via journald.
+Stdout and stderr for the supervisor process are recorded via journald.
 You man run `sudo journalctl -u observiq-otel-collector.service` to view them.

-**Configuration**

-The config file for the agent can be found at `/opt/observiq-otel-collector/config.yaml`.
-When changing the configuration,the agent service must be restarted in order for config changes to take effect.

-For more information on configuring the agent, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).

 **Permissions**